SalesTim/api-sdk/README.md

 **Note for Contributors**
 Please be aware that the source code generation scripts relies on [AutoRest](https://github.com/Azure/autorest), that itself runs on NodeJSn which should make it quite portable.
 But some generators use the .NET Core 2runtime, which is a more limiting factor.
-For reference, see [Install PowerShell Core on Linux]()
+For reference, see [Install PowerShell Core on Linux]() PowerShell Core 6.1+ download from the link above or once you have Node installed npm install -g pwsh
+Dotnet Core 2.1+
+download from the link above or once you have Node installed npm install -g dotnet-sdk-2.1

 ## X. APPENDICES